Humanities

 “People must feel that the natural world is important and valuable and beautiful and wonderful and an amazement and a pleasure” – David Attenborough

 At Collingwood, our learning activities are chosen to engage, challenge and motivate our pupils.
 We match our teaching to the needs of our learners and activities are designed so that pupils of all abilities can maximise their learning.
-A range of teaching techniques are used to accommodate the individual difference in learning
+A range of teaching techniques are used to accommodate the individual difference in learning styles, interest and aptitude.
+Activities are planned to ensure the most able pupils are stretched and those who are struggling are fully supported.

 Humanities Curriculum Overview